 Investors should consider available opportunities in the market for carbon abatement and offset services, as Safeguard Mechanism facilities will be on the lookout for strategies to contend with declining emissions baselines.
 We are seeing an active M&A market for carbon aggregators and an increased interest in utility-scale battery storage, as well as increased demand in the ACCU market.

 Discussion of the emergence of pricing premiums for clean, low-carbon products (eg gold) has been building.
-Investors should be aware that commodities could increasingly be priced according to how they were produced, as would be the case under the proposed introduction of the Guarantee of Origin scheme.
+Investors should be aware that commodities could increasingly be priced according to how they were produced, as will be the case under the Guarantee of Origin scheme.

 Investors should also be aware that carbon border taxes are being proposed in various jurisdictions to facilitate the transition away from fossil fuels.